 Gingivitis can be

 Almost all gingivitis is plaque induced.
+Mineralized plaque is a concretion of bacteria, food residue, saliva, and mucus with calcium and phosphate salts.
 Poor oral hygiene allows plaque to accumulate between the gingiva and the teeth; gingivitis does not occur in places where teeth are missing.
 Irritation due to plaque deepens the normal crevice (sulcus) between the tooth and gingiva, creating gingival pockets.
 These pockets contain bacteria that may cause gingivitis and root caries.
 Other local factors, such as malocclusion, dental calculus, food impaction, faulty dental restorations, and xerostomia, play a secondary role.

 Plaque-induced gingivitis may be precipitated or exacerbated by hormonal changes, systemic disorders, drugs, or nutritional deficiencies.